 Most of our cats are available for adoption.

-The adoption fee for all cats and kittens is $125.
-Sorry, cash or check only.
+The adoption fee for all cats and kittens is $130.
+We accept Visa and MasterCard.

 Our adoption agreement prohibits declawing an adopted cat, and stipulates that the cat will be returned to us if the adoption does not work out, or if the adopter is no longer able to keep the cat or give it necessary healthcare.